12 minute read

 Apache OpenNLP is a popular Java software that you can install on Windows, Linux, macOS X, and other platforms.

-It is ideal for businesses and organizations which have to deal with long texts and documentation.
+It is ideal for businesses and organisations which have to deal with long texts and documentation.

 Source: Apache OpenNLP